 - Recover Partitions

 The Recover Files option is the one you need if you’re looking to restore files from your computer that you’ve accidentally deleted.
 Have you emptied your recycle bin by mistake?
-This option will help you recover your lost items by performing a deep scan of your hard drive and attempting to recover your lost files without damaging them.
-It’s worth noting that the Recover Files option can not only be used to recover files from your hard drive, but it can also be used to restore data from your flash drives, external hard drives, SD cards, and other similar storage devices.
+This option will help you recover your lost items by performing a deep scan of your hard drive.
+It’s worth noting that the Recover Files option can not only be used to recover files from your hard drive, but it can also be used to restore data from your flash drives, external hard drives, SD cards, and other storage devices.

-The Recover Photos option is for you if you need to recover:
+The Recover Photos option is what you need if you want to recover:

 - Permanently deleted photos

-- Photos and videos that were lost due to a corrupted drive
+- Photos and videos that were lost due to corruption

 - Accidentally deleted photos from Recycle Bin